 I was always a very curious person and the more curious I was, the more I learnt about things in general.
 It was this curiosity that took me on my very first overlanding trip to the outback of the land I grew up in - Africa.

-If I was the type to go by first impressions then this was certainly unpleasant enough to have kept me well away from the outback for the rest of my life.
+If I was the type to go by first impressions then this was certainly unpleasant enough to have kept me well away from the remote bush for the rest of my life.
 Yet thanks to the old adage “it’s about the journey than the destination” turned my unpleasant first experience to a life changing moment that would keep me going back every opportunity I got.

-Despite the troublesome first venture, the breathtaking landscapes, the wild life, flora & fauna, the history of the land I passed through, the generosity & humility of the people I met touched my heart deeply.
+Despite the troublesome first venture, the breathtaking landscapes, the wildlife, flora & fauna, the history of the land I passed through, the generosity & humility of the people I met, touched my heart deeply.

 - Duncan & Ajanie Udawatta